 However, have you heard of Shuhari?
 It’s a Japanese martial art concept according to which Shu means Follow the rule.
 Ha – Break the rule.
 Ri – Be the rule.
 That’s the way martial arts students gain their skills.
 You may remember The Karate Kid, a film about a young man who wanted to learn karate.
 His training consisted of seemingly pointless activities, like painting fences or washing cars.
 For each of these activities, he had to move his arm in the same, specific way.
 Finally, he mastered the movement, in other words, he followed the rule.
 Thanks to that, he could break the rule and move his arm in the opposite direction when he needed it during a fight.

 That’s what Agile is about.
-We don’t have to be 100 percent Agile, but we know its rules inside out (Shu).
+We don’t have to be one hundred percent Agile, but we know its rules inside out (Shu).
 We know them so well that when it comes to breaking them (Ha), we can consciously choose our own way, without the risk we will compromise on quality.
-And all the time we remember about our primary goal.
+And all the time we remember our primary goal.

 And what about Ri – Be the rule?
 At DeSmart, we are moving away from Scrum in its standard dimension.
 For example, as a Scrum Master, I’m working less with our teams at the moment.
 Instead, I’m working with the whole organisation.
 Our aim is to stop implementing the framework (Scrum) and start organising our work on our own.
 We want our clients to feel that we are not some sort of a superficial formation, but we are a real team, able to establish good relations.

 100 per cent Agile?
 No way!
 Agile is a set of suggestions on how you can work.
 You cannot force them all upon yourself.
 If you assume you are 100 per cent Agile, it will mean you are resistant to changes, and changes can make your work more effective.